stephenballot/me/README.md

 I respond super well if you ask me directly for help, but I struggle with direct instructions (e.g. help me do X vs. Stephen, do X).

 I can be hyperbolic but it’s almost always because I am excited about the topic.
-I also enjoy swearing.
-Please tell me if you find it offensive.
+I also end up swearing a lot when excited.
+Please call me out on it.

 I believe in the compounding awesomeness of continually fixing small things.
 I believe quality assurance is everyone’s responsibility and there are bugs to be fixed everywhere… all the time.